Audrey Azoulay

-Audrey Azoulay (/fr/; born 4 August 1972) is a French civil servant and politician who has served as the 10th Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) since 2017, becoming the second female leader of the organization.
+Audrey Azoulay (/fr/; born 4 August 1972) is a French civil servant and politician who has served as the 10th Director-General of the United Nations Educational, Scientific and Cultural Organization (UNESCO) from 2017 to 2025, becoming the second female leader of the organization.
 She previously served as France's Minister of Culture under prime ministers Manuel Valls and Bernard Cazeneuve from 2016 to 2017.
 In 2024 she won the award of Paris Dauphine University Alumna of the Year.

 Early life and education

 Audrey Azoulay was born on 4 August 1972 in La Celle-Saint-Cloud to a Moroccan Jewish family from Essaouira.
-Her father, André Azoulay, is the current senior adviser to King Mohammed VI of Morocco, having previously been the adviser to his predecessor King Hassan II from 1991 to 1999.
+Her father, André Azoulay, served as a senior adviser to Moroccan kings Hassan II and Mohammed VI.

 Azoulay gained a master's degree in management science from Paris Dauphine University in 1994 and an MBA from Lancaster University.
 She also studied at Sciences Po and the École nationale d'administration (ENA) in 2000 (promotion Averroès, alongside Fleur Pellerin, Alexis Kohler and Nicolas Kazadi among others).